 Without a doubt, a new car always possesses the curb appeal that can make its owner proud.
 In the American consumer culture, just like elsewhere, owning and driving a new car is a status symbol.

 New cars are generally covered by warranty.
-You can rest assured that any damage it may incur in the first few years of use could be fixed without costing even a dime.
+You can rest assured that any damage that may incur in the first few years of use could be fixed without costing even a dime.
 On top of that, new vehicles often come with free roadside assistance for some time.

 “New cars are generally covered by warranty.”

 If you buy a new car, you can also have greater chances of taking a vehicle that has the highest standards of fuel efficiency and safety.
 You could also be surprised that in reality, most financing programs available in the market offer lower interest rates if you buy a new car instead of a used one.